How to select the correct Tier One scope mount

 • Example: Nightforce ATACR 5-25x56 F1 scope (30 MIL/104 MOA max elevation) should have no more than 15MIL (52 MOA) tilt across the mount and rail.
 With a Tier One 6MIL rail, and a Tier One Monomount 6MIL, you can achieve 12MIL overall.

-Key Point: To maximize the available adjustment range for long-range shooting, select a mount with a tilt equal to half your scope's elevation adjustment.
+Key Takeaway: To maximize the available adjustment range for long-range shooting, select a mount with a tilt equal to half your scope's elevation adjustment.
 It is not advisable to exceed half.

 • 6.5 Creedmoor rifle used up to 1000 meters

-• Reason: Sufficient elevation for intended use, reduces optical defects at closer ranges
+• Reason: This provides sufficient elevation for the intended use, and because you haven't added too much cant it reduces optical defects at closer ranges

-Key Point: Choose a cant suitable for your rifle's caliber and intended use to balance long-range shooting capabilities and image quality at closer ranges.
+Key Takeaway: Choose a cant suitable for your rifle's caliber and intended use to balance long-range shooting capabilities and image quality at closer ranges.

 5. Zeroing Limitations